 General

+The Owner will assume the responsibilities of the Architect unless the Owner decides to engage the services of the Architect.
+The Contractor may engage the Architect at his own expense.

 The Contractor shall visit the site and meet with the Owner at least twice a week for at least an hour each time at the Owner’s request.

 The Contractor or his representative shall be available at least twice a week for at least thirty (30) minutes each time to coordinate the work of all Owner’s subcontractors (Article 12 of the Agreement).